marmnz/skills-customize-your-github-copilot-experience/assignments/games-in-python/README.md

-# 🎮 Hangman Game Challenge
+# 📘 Assignment: Hangman Game Challenge

+## 🎯 Objective

-Build the classic word-guessing game using Python strings, loops, and user input.
+Build the classic Hangman word-guessing game using Python.
+Practice string manipulation, loops, conditionals, and random selection.

-## � What You'll Build

-Create a Hangman game where players guess letters to reveal a hidden word before running out of attempts.

-**Skills practiced:** String manipulation, loops, conditionals, random selection

-## ✅ Must Have's

-Your game must:
+## 📝 Tasks

+### 🛠️ Task 1: Set Up the Game

+#### Description
+Create a Python program that randomly selects a word from a predefined list and initializes the game state.

+#### Requirements
+Completed program should:
-- Randomly select words from a predefined list
+- Randomly select a word from a list
+- Display blanks for each letter in the word
+- Initialize variables for guesses and attempts

+### 🛠️ Task 2: Implement Game Logic

+#### Description
+Write the main game loop to handle user guesses, update progress, and check win/lose conditions.

+#### Requirements
+Completed program should:
-- Accept letter guesses and show current progress (_ _ _ format)
+- Accept letter guesses from the user
+- Show current progress (e.g., _ _ _ format)
 - Track incorrect guesses remaining
-- End when word is guessed or attempts exhausted
+- End when the word is guessed or attempts are exhausted
 - Display win/lose messages